ikostan/pico/_sources/README.md.txt

 ## About

-Sphinx generate documentation in the preferred formats of your audience, including [HTML, LaTeX (for PDF), ePub, Texinfo, and more](https://www.sphinx-doc.org/en/master/index.html#).
+Sphinx generates documentation in the preferred formats of your audience, including [HTML, LaTeX (for PDF), ePub, Texinfo, and more](https://www.sphinx-doc.org/en/master/index.html#).

 ### Sphinx workflow

-Github workflow for creating [Sphinx docs can be found here](https://github.com/ikostan/pico/blob/master/.github/workflows/sphinx_docs.yml).
+GitHub workflow for creating [Sphinx docs can be found here](https://github.com/ikostan/pico/blob/master/.github/workflows/sphinx_docs.yml).

 ---
 ### How to instructions...